Delta Lake, Transaction Log, ACID Transactions, Data Versioning, Data Lakehouse

 Commit Phase: If no conflicts exist, the writer attempts to atomically write the next sequential log entry

 The atomicity guarantee comes from cloud storage's conditional PUT operations (e.g., S3's PUT-if-absent, ADLS's create-if-not-exists).
-If two writers simultaneously attempt to create 00000000000000000005.json, exactly one succeeds.
+These operations either fully succeed or fully fail, there's no in-between state where a file is "partially written."
+When S3 receives two simultaneous PUT-if-absent requests for the same file, exactly one succeeds and the other fails immediately.
 The failed writer detects the conflict, re-validates against the new state, and retries if the operation is still valid.

 Conflict Detection and Resolution